 You use the directional arrows (or pad, if you’re using a joystick) to move Batman and an action button along with the arrows to fight, grab objects and access the menu.
 In the menu, you can check Batman’s health at the bottom (where it slowly turns into a skull), your progress percentage on top, your inventory on the sides and other options in the middle.
 Like I said before, I recommend reading the manual to understand the meaning of each menu icon.

-One of the 1st objects you can grab is the batarang, which I highly recommend because it’s the best weapon against the enemies.
-And talking about the enemies, there isn’t a lot of variety (usually henchmen and smaller enemies, apart from the Joker and Penguin) and every time you defeat one, another one appears when returning to the some panel.
-Unless you need to get food from enemies, most of the times is just easier to avoid them and concentrate on solving the puzzles.
+One of the 1st objects you can grab is the Batarang, which I highly recommend because it’s the best weapon against enemies.
+And talking about the enemies, there isn’t a lot of variety (usually henchmen and smaller enemies, apart from the Joker and Penguin) and every time you defeat one, another one appears when returning to some panel.
+Unless you need to get food from enemies, most of the times are just easier to avoid them and concentrate on solving the puzzles.

 And of course, if your health reaches zero, it’s back to the start of the section.
 There isn’t a save option nor checkpoints throughout the game.
 And I did found a point of no-return near the end of one of the sections.
 Meaning that if you reach that point and you don’t have the necessary objects to finish said section and/or enough health left, you might as well restart the entire section.
 At least, every time you solve a puzzle, you can drop the object used to solve it because you won’t need it again.